NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/jobs.rst

     qstat <jobid>

-To know get the details of the nodes allocated use the command
+To know get the details about the job use the command

 .. code-block:: console
     :linenos: